vasu31dev/playwright-ts-template/docs/Utilities.md

 1. `Locator options`: `hasText` is used as an optional parameter to locate the element that has the given text.

-2. `Action Options(ClickOptions)`: `button` is used for right-click, `force` is used to bypass the actionability checks and force the click, and `clickCount` is used to click the element for the given number of times.
+2. `Action Options(ClickOptions)`: `button` option is used to specify the mouse button for clicking (default is left-click, but can be set to right-click). `force` option allows bypassing actionability checks to force a click (by default, this is false, meaning actionability checks are enforced), and `clickCount` option specifies the number of times an element should be clicked (with a default of `1`).

-3. `Action Options(PressSequentiallyOptions)`: `delay` is used to simulate the delay between the key presses with the given time, `noWaitAfter` is used to specify not to wait after the action `PressSequentially`.
+3. `Action Options(PressSequentiallyOptions)`: `delay` is used to simulate the delay between the key presses with the given time in ms, `noWaitAfter` is used to specify not to wait after the action `PressSequentially`.

-4. `ExpectOptions(ExpectTextOptions)`: `useInnerText` is used to assert the inner text, `ignoreCase` is used to ignore the case while asserting, and `timeout` is used to wait until the specified time before failing the test.
+4. `ExpectOptions(ExpectTextOptions)`: `ignoreCase` option is utilized to perform case-insensitive assertions (by default, it is set to `false`, which implies case-sensitive assertions).
+The `timeout` option specifies the duration to wait before failing the test, thereby overriding the default `expect` timeout defined in the `playwright.config.ts` file.
+This allows for either a longer or shorter timeout period as required.

 ### Test annotations

-Test annotations are a powerful feature of Playwright Test that allows you to modify the behavior of individual tests.
+Test annotations are a powerful feature of the Playwright Test that allows you to modify the behavior of individual tests.
 You can use them to mark a test as slow, skip it, indicate that it needs to be fixed, group tests, and much more.
 They provide a flexible way to manage your tests and handle different scenarios.

 Here are some examples of how to use test annotations: